What problems do diesel machines cause for air quality?

-Europe has recently finalised updating the relevant legislation and, despite some improvement, this failed to harmonise the standards with those for lorry engines – currently the most closely comparable road vehicle in terms of emissions and engine configuration.
+In 2016 Europe updated the relevant legislation but, despite making some improvements, lawmakers failed to harmonise the standards with those for lorry engines – currently the most closely comparable road vehicle in terms of emissions and engine configuration.
 In order to substantially reduce emissions that harm both human health and the environment, the EU should act soon.

 Why is particulate matter a problem for diesel machines?

 Particulate matter (PM) is the general term used to describe a mixture of suspended particles in the air.
 They are classified according to their diameter.
 Ultrafine particles are the most dangerous as they can penetrate deep into the lungs, enter the bloodstream and even reach the brain.

 Historically, Europe has measured and regulated PM by the total weight.
 Unsurprisingly, this approach has led road-vehicle and diesel machinery manufacturers to focus on reducing the bigger and heavier PM while ignoring the smaller and more dangerous ones.
 In recent years, Europe has also started to regulate the number of particulates, known as particulate matter number (PN).
 Regulating PM and PN ensures that both large and small particles are cut.

 In the latest reform, Europe has finally applied this new parameter to most engines for diesel machines, requiring them to fit particulate traps after 2020.
 However, some important categories, such as diesel locomotives used for freight operations, are exempt from the new rules.
 Ultrafine particles are therefore still a major problem for those trains, still used regularly in many parts of Europe.

 Why is NOx a problem in diesel machinery?